-The house is empty, our life packed into a shipping container by a removal squad quick as a flash.
-We had booked a local motel, three of us and Rocky, in the hope of a comfortable night before the long drive north to the airport.
+The house is empty, our life packed into a shipping container quick as a flash by a removal squad.
+We had booked a local motel, three of us and Rocky, in the hope of a comfortable night before the long drive north to Auckland airport.
 But with Rocky worryingly ill over the weekend, I’m staying here with him in familiar surroundings while my husband and daughter crash out in the motel.

 I put the oil heater on in the bedroom and sleep on an air bed covered with old linen I will throw away tomorrow.
 This last night is special.
 I know it might be the last peaceful moments I have with Rocky before the long flight to England and the possibility he won’t survive.

 When we first talked seriously about moving back home, Rocky was uppermost in my mind.
 Dave was understanding and there was never any question we wouldn’t take Rocky.
-We have no family in New Zealand and managing a café 24/7, no close friends either, let alone one who could take on a bird used to lots of affection.
+We have no family in New Zealand and, having managed a café 24/7 for several years, no close friends either, let alone one who could take on a bird used to lots of affection.

 Smitten with a baby bird

 When we first met Rocky, a gift to Alex on her birthday twelve years ago, little did we know how attached we would become to this baby bird who looked peculiarly old with his grey feathers.
-Like the ugly duckling, he transformed into a beautiful bird, his yellow head and orange cheeks the perfect complement to the grey and white of his body and wings.
+But like the ugly duckling, he transformed into a beautiful bird, his yellow head and orange cheeks the perfect complement to the grey and white feathers on his body and wings.

 If you’ve seen one cockatiel, you’ve seen them all you might think, but birds have endearing ways like all animals.

 Perched under Alex’s chin, he cocks his head for a stroke, and in the shower, cupped in my hand, he spreads his wings and tilts his body in the warm spray.
-He mimics telephones and zips, finds caves on the sofa, and flips socks from the clothes horse, watching them fall.
+He mimics telephones and zips, finds caves on the sofa, and flips socks from the clothes horse to watch them fall.

-During difficult years – and there have been many – he has lifted my spirits with his impromptu songs.
+During difficult years—and there have been many—he has lifted my spirits with his impromptu jazz songs.

-We’ve talked about staying in New Zealand but each time I’ve tried to imagine this, my unhappiness stings my face with salty tears.
+We’ve talked about staying in New Zealand, but the thought floors me.
 We haven’t seen our son for two years and my mum’s health isn’t good.
-We’ve never felt settled here and the pull of family and home gets stronger as each year passes us by.
+We’ve never felt settled here and the pull of family and home gets stronger as each year passes.

 The pet transport company warned us birds are more difficult to export than dogs or cats, but we weren’t prepared for the stressful process to take Rocky with us.